Today, on April 19, 2021, read about:

 Couple Finds Body Parts Dumpster Diving in Baltimore

-A couple dumpster diving in Baltimore found what appear to be parts of a human foot.
+A couple dumpster diving in Baltimore found what appeared to be parts of a human foot.
 The discovery of body parts made last Tuesday prompted a police investigation.

 Other body parts discovered include a woman’s torso found in Southwest Baltimore in November 2020 and another foot in Brandywine in September 2020.